 EWOV is a not-for-profit, independent and impartial dispute resolution service.
-We provide Victorian energy and water customers with free, accessible, informal and fast dispute resolution.
+We handle most complaints about energy and water issues, providing Victorian customers with free, accessible, informal and fast dispute resolution.

 For customers with complaints, we use alternative dispute resolution processes to resolve disputes impartially, informally and quickly.
 We aim to make fair and reasonable decisions, taking into account the circumstances of the case, good industry practice and the law.
 For customers with general enquiries, we provide advice, information and referral.